exasol/project-keeper/doc/user_guide/user_guide.md

 sources:
   - type: npm
     path: extension/package.json
+    …
+    # Here is the definition of which artifacts
+    # to deploy in the corresponding delivery repo
     artifacts:
       - build/my-extension.js
 ```

+* Artifacts are uploaded as build artifacts in GitHub independently of sourc type
 * The artifact path is relative to the source path.
+"Source path" here means the directory part of the property `path` in this example `extension` (without the file name of course)
-The above configuration will archive file `$PROJECT_DIR/extension/build/my-extension.js`.
+* The above configuration will archive file `$PROJECT_DIR/extension/build/my-extension.js`.
 * The artifact path may contain placeholder `${version}`.
 PK will replace it with the current project version.

 ### CI Build Configuration